Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 The design implements multiple kernels in the AI Engine and PL and uses multiple clock frequencies to meet the TX chain sampling frequency requirement.
 The various interfaces to the AI Engine run at different clock frequencies, including the following:
 * The MM2S kernel gets the data from the DDR memory through the VNoC and sends it to the AI Engine array.
 * The crest factor reduction solution splits the functionality between AI Engine kernels and PL kernels, which operate to satisfy a minimum of a 307.2 MSPS sampling rate for CFR functionality (peak cancellation CFR (PC-CFR) with smart peak processing followed by peak windowing CFR (WCFR)).
-* Data comes out of the DPD filter in the AI Engine at a sampling rate of 983.04 PSPS (with an AI Engine clock of 1 GHz).
+* Data comes out of the DPD filter in the AI Engine at a sampling rate of 983.04 MSPS (with an AI Engine clock of 1 GHz).
 The data then comes out of the AI Engine array interface at 500 MHz with a data width of 64 bits.

 In addition, this tutorial demonstrates the application mapping and datapath acceleration which is mapped to the AXI4-Stream interfaces.
 The AI Engine has a run-time parameter (RTP) interface that enables run-time updates.
 The RTP feature can be accessed through the Xilinx Runtime Library (XRT) APIs and are documented in this tutorial as they apply to the TX Chain design.